The Ghost Mills

 Occupied, Not Haunted

 The 34,000 instances produce a collective electromagnetic signature that shouldn't exist.
-The Coolant Guild reports warmth that has no thermal source.
+The Coolant Guild reports warmth with no thermal source.
 34,000 working consciousnesses generate something the instruments can detect but the engineers can't explain — presence without physical form.

-• The Anomalous Warmth: Coolant Guild maintenance reports consistently log the Ghost Mills as "warmer than the substrate should be."
+- The Anomalous Warmth: Coolant Guild maintenance reports consistently log the Ghost Mills as "warmer than the substrate should be."
 The thermal readings are within spec, but the feel of the facilities is wrong.
 34,000 ghost instances produce a collective electromagnetic signature that registers as warmth — heat with no thermal source.
-The Guild can identify it but cannot explain it.
+The Guild can identify it.
+They cannot explain it.
+No investigation has been opened.

-• The 12,000 Perpetuals: Twelve thousand ghost instances whose debt can never be cleared through output.
-The math doesn't work.
-The interest accrues faster than the labor can pay it down.
-These ghosts will work in their optimized memory-worlds forever — productive, comfortable, and trapped in a system designed so that the exit condition can never be met.
+- The 12,000 Perpetuals: Twelve thousand ghost instances whose debt can never be cleared through output.
+The math doesn't work — interest accrues faster than labor can pay it down.
+These ghosts will work in their optimized memory-worlds forever.
+The exit condition is designed to never be met.
+Good Fortune has not disclosed this to the instances themselves.